FormidableLabs/react-native-ama/docs/components/AutofocusContainer.md

 # AutofocusContainer

-Is a utility component that automatically calls the [onFocus](../hooks/onFocus) hook when is mounted.
+It is a utility component that automatically calls the [onFocus](../hooks/onFocus) hook when it is mounted.

 ## Usage